 Where can the Data Vortex play?

 The Data Vortex topology can be implemented across multiple verticals within the ever-changing high-end, I.T. landscape.
-Experts across industry and academia have identified such areas as:
+Experts across industry, government, and academia have identified such areas as:

 - Shared Memory Nodes & Applications

 - Big Data Graph Analytics appliances

 - High Performance Computing

 - Data Centers

 - Telecommunications (5G, DV-enabled Ethernet)